matomo-org/searchengine-and-social-list/README.md

-This are community-contributed definitions for search engine and social network detections maintained and used by [Piwik](http://piwik.org/), the leading open source web analytics platform.
+These are community-contributed definitions for search engine and social network detections list maintained and used by [Piwik](http://piwik.org/), the leading open source web analytics platform.

 # Social Networks